Do You Get Knee Pain Going Up And Down Stairs?

 Knee Pain Going Up And Down Stairs Isn't Normal

-Knee pain when going up and down stairs is one of the most common complaints among people who suffer from knee pain.
+Knee pain when going up and down stairs is one of the most common complaints among people who suffer from all different types of knee pain:

-However, just because knee pain going up and down stairs is common doesn't make it normal!
+However, just because knee pain going up and down stairs is common, that doesn't make it normal!

 Most people have to go up and down stairs almost daily, even if it's only one or two steps to get into the house.